hub4j/github-api/CONTRIBUTING.md

     `mvn install -Dtest.github.useProxy -Dtest=WireMockStatusReporterTest`

-4. The above should report no test failures and include the following console output:
+4. The above should report no test failures

-    `WireMockStatusReporterTest: GitHub proxying and user auth correctly configured for user login: <your login>`

 Whenever you run tests with `-Dtest.github.useProxy`, they will try to get data from local files but will fallback to proxying to github if not found.